 How to fix this Accessory may not be supported on iPhone

-Let’s have a look at some of the easiest solutions to solve the popup error message on any iPhone, iPad, and iPod devices.
+Let’s look at some of the easiest solutions to solve the popup error message on any iPhone, iPad, and iPod device.

 1. Unplug and Plug Back the Cable